SvenBroeckling/phasesix-rulebook/published/combat_en.md

 ### Actions by bonus dice

-Bonus and fate dice can be used in combat to gain or steal actions.
+Bonus and destiny dice can be used in combat to gain or steal actions.

 To gain an additional action, a *bonus die* can be subtracted.
 The additional action is available immediately, even for a reaction.

 If a *destiny die* is spent, an action can be stolen from an opponent.
 This is no longer available to the opponent in his current (or next, if it is not his turn) turn.
-The participant who spent the fate die has the action immediately available, even as a reaction.
+The participant who spent the destiny die has the action immediately available, even as a reaction.

 Spending dice for actions does not itself take an action.